FifthEpoch/open-sora-v1.3-experiment/naive_experiment/README.md

 Based on HMDB51 preprocessing (from `env_setup/download_hmdb51/README.md`):
 - Total frames: 45
-- Conditioning frames: 8 (~0.33s at 24 fps)
+- Training frames: 22 (frames 1-22, ~0.92s at 24 fps)
+  - Within training: 8 conditioning frames + 14 ground truth frames
-- Continuation target: 37 frames (~1.54s)
+- Evaluation target: 23 frames (frames 23-45, ~0.96s)
+- Inference conditioning: 22 frames (generates frames 23-45)

 **Note**: The `conditioning_frames: 32` field in HMDB51 metadata is only metadata.
-For our experiment, we use 8 conditioning frames to generate longer continuations that are easier to evaluate visually.
+For our experiment, we use 22 conditioning frames at inference to ensure fair comparison with fine-tuning.

 ### Training Configuration